cdsittampalam/documentation/docs/Partner API.md

 ### Create Company

 You can create a company by adding basic information in a POST request.
 The request returns the reference (`ref`) and `company_id`.
 Each request lets you create one company.
-To help you enter data quicker, some of the values are already prepopulated in the Swagger UI.

 You repeat the process to create multiple companies as Trusted Parties, which form part of your Trusted Network on Qredo.

-In this example, you create a company called John Doe Corp.
+In this example, you create a company called John Doe Corp that includes a reference number.
 This company is based in Birmingham, UK with the `domain` of johndoe.co.uk.

 #### Request